Privacy Policy

 Data breaches will be detected by observing signs of unauthorized entry to storage areas, monitoring communications or becoming aware of a security breach (e.g. a virus or unauthorized log on or change to permissions) on the computer system.
 Data breaches will be investigated and reported to the Information Commissioner’s Office by the appointed person.
 Patients will be informed if we believe a data breach has occurred.

-Hands on Care practitioners use there own Lopay machines for taking card payments or payments are make at time of booking through Stripe.
+Hands on Care practitioners use their own Lopay machines for taking card payments or payments are make at time of booking through Stripe.
 No card data is stored electronically by Hands on Care.
-We do not print paper receipts.
+We do not print paper card receipts.

 Scroll to Top